Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 On the other hand, if you are short on time during your trip and, for example, you are going to be in New York for 3 days or less, subtracting a day from New York might leave you without seeing or enjoying some of its neighborhoods or must-see attractions.
 In that case it would not be worth visiting the Falls.

-Is it your first time in New York?
+Is this your first time in New York?

-Will the round trip to Niagara Falls in one day be too much of a hassle?
+Will the round trip to the Falls in one day be too much of a hassle?

-One of the big doubts faced by all of us who have been to New York and have considered the option of going to Niagara Falls from New York is this: Is it worth it to drive so far to see the Falls in just one day?
+One of the big questions facing all of us who have been to New York and have considered the option of going to Niagara Falls from New York is this: Is it worth it to drive so far to see the Falls in one day?
 The answer here for me is clear: yes.

 The scenery you are going to see in Niagara Falls is spectacular (in fact I had already been to Iguazu Falls and I found the Niagara excursion equally spectacular).
 The road is not heavy, because you will be seeing a lot of landscapes along the way.
 Besides, in my case the jet lag worked its magic and I slept practically all the way back, so I can say that I almost didn't even notice it!

-In any case, you can choose between visiting the falls from New York traveling at night and sleeping along the way or doing the trip from New York to Niagara Falls during the day leaving early in the morning and contemplating the scenery along the way.
+In any case, you can do the trip from New York to Niagara Falls during the day leaving early in the morning and contemplate the scenery along the way.

-Do you feel like contrasting your visit to the city with a natural site?
+Do you feel like contrasting your visit to the city with a natural landscape?

 If you are a traveler who likes to enjoy the outdoors on your vacation, discovering unique natural sites that are not built or designed by man, this is a great way to give your trip to New York the perfect counterpoint.
-After a few days strolling through the traffic, lights and noise of the city, spending a day in nature (and what a nature!) will be the perfect break in your vacation.
+After a few days walking through the traffic, lights and noises of the city, spending a day in the middle of nature (and what nature!) will be the perfect break in your vacation.

 Is it worth going if I go with children?